Jewish views on marriage: Sexual relations

 In marriage, conjugal relations are guaranteed as a fundamental right for a woman, along with food and clothing.
 This obligation is known as onah.
 Sex within marriage is the woman's right, and the man's duty.
 The husband is forbidden from raping his wife, they are not to be intimate while drunk or while either party is angry at the other.
 A woman should be granted a get (divorce) if she seeks it because her husband is disgusting or loathsome to her.
 If either partner consistently refuses to participate, that person is considered rebellious, and the other spouse can sue for divorce.
+A very large number of Jewish texts attempting to regulate marital sexuality exist.
+This category can vary: it can mean a few biblical verse, chapters in medieval books of law, or self-standing modern traditional Jewish guides to marital sexuality.
+One should always remember that the fact a certain activity is recommended or forbidden, does not mean that in reality the advice is followed.
+We can know what generally traditional Jews were told to do or not to do in their bedrooms.
+We can very rarely know what actually happened.

 Age of marriage

 Citing the primacy of the divine command given in Genesis 1:28, the time between puberty and age twenty has been considered the ideal time for men and women to be wed in traditional Jewish thought.
 Some rabbis have gone further to commend the age of eighteen as most ideal, while others have advocated for the time immediately following puberty, closer to the age of fourteen, essentially "as early in life as possible."
 Babylonian rabbis understood marriage as God's means of keeping male sexuality from going out of control, so they advocated for early marriage to prevent men from succumbing to temptation in their youth.
+The ḳeṭannah (children aged three to twelve) might be given in marriage by her father, and the marriage was valid, necessitating a formal divorce if separation was desired.
 Some commended early marriage for its benefits: Rabbi Ḥisda maintained that early marriage could lead to increased intelligence.

 A large age gap between spouses, in either direction, is advised against as unwise.
 A younger woman marrying a significantly older man however is especially problematic: marrying one's young daughter to an old man was declared as reprehensible as forcing her into prostitution.
 Moreover, it is problematic for an older man to be unmarried in the first place.
 Marriage is held to be uniquely mandatory for men, and an unmarried man over the age of twenty is considered "cursed by God Himself."

 There is evidence however that in some communities males did not marry until "thirty or older."
 In medieval Jewish Ashkenazi communities, women continued to be married young.
 Since the Enlightenment, young marriage has become rarer among Jewish communities.